cmda-vr/documentation/summary/a-frame-docs.md

 A-Frame is based on top of HTML and the DOM using a polyfill for Custom Elements.
 The HTML and the DOM are only the outermost abstraction layer.
 Underneath A-Frame is an entity component framework for three.js.
 Elements are called primitives.

 Primitives act as syntactic sugar.
 They abstract the core-entity component.
 Primitives are `<a-entities>` under the hood.You can also register your own primitives.

+## Entity-Component System
+It's a three.js framework with ECS architecture.
+Composition over inheritance and hierarchy principle.
+Common pattern in 3D game design.
+* Entities; container objects into which components can be attached.
+* Components; reusable modules that can be attached to entities.
+Plug-and-play.
+* Systems; provide global scope, are often optional.

+Box > position > material > geometry

+* Entities; `<a-entity>` element
+* Components; attributes on entity
+* Systems;  `<a-scene>`